 Fisk University offers merit-based scholarships to help academically talented students cover the cost of their education as University resources permit.
 In addition to a competitive academic record, students interested in merit-based awards should also present a record of demonstrated leadership and community service.

 Scholarships are not guaranteed and there is no separate application.
 Students are evaluated on the strength of their admission application in comparison against the applicant pool.
 The standard deadline for institutional scholarship consideration is January 15.

-2014-15 DEADLINE FOR ADMISSIONS APPLICATION, OFFICIAL TRANSCRIPT AND TEST SCORES FOR THE PRESIDENTIAL AND ELLA SHEPHERD MOORE SCHOLARSHIP CONSIDERATION IS:
+2014-15 DEADLINE FOR ADMISSIONS APPLICATION, OFFICIAL TRANSCRIPT AND TEST SCORES FOR SCHOLARSHIP CONSIDERATION IS:

 Erastus Milo Cravath Presidential Scholarship

 Covers: Full tuition, fees, room & board, and books (up to $1,000)

 To Renew: Recipient must earn a minimum of 12-18 credit hours per semester, maintain a 3.5 cumulative GPA and perform 50 volunteer hours per semester or 100 per academic year.
 Preapproval of volunteer service is required.